 New positions may also be helpful in reducing discomfort brought on by age-related problems, such as osteoarthritis.

-So exercise at least three times a week for 30 minutes and eat right to combat health problems that can interfere with a good sex life, such as obesity, high blood pressure and diabetes.
-You'll not only feel healthier but more confident in the bedroom.
+Taking care of your body can help build on that confidence.
+Exercising at least three times a week for 30 minutes and eating right can help combat health problems that can interfere with a good sex life, such as obesity, high blood pressure and diabetes.

 Unfortunately, pregnancy isn't the only issue sexually active women have to worry about.